-In addition to her private practice, Nikole works as a therapist at Brown University's Counseling and Psychological Services.
-She previously worked at New York University's Counseling and Wellness Services for over 8 years where she provided supportive short-term counseling and emergency and crisis response services for all NYU students with a focus on those majoring in STEM fields.
-She also worked with the Brooklyn District Attorney’s office in their Domestic Violence and Special Victims Units for two years.
+In addition to her private practice, Nikole works as RISD's Assistant Director of Counseling and Psychological Service and the Director of Training and Supervision.
+She previously worked at Brown University's Counseling and Psychological Services, in addition to New York University's Counseling and Wellness Services, where she provided supportive short-term counseling and emergency and crisis response services for all NYU students with a focus on those majoring in STEM fields.

 Nikole earned her BA at Purchase College with a focus on women of color in cinema, and received her MSW from Columbia University.

 LGBQ and sexuality topics – Includes coming out, relating to others, identifying and communicating needs, relationships, and family issues

 Graduate students – Navigating any blockage or challenges in dissertation writing, research, writing blocks, career exploration